quii/learn-go-with-tests/pointers/readme.md

 `wallet_test.go:17:18:	wallet.Withdraw(Bitcoin(10))`

 What this is telling us is that we have not checked the error being returned on that line of code.
-That line of code on my computer corresponds to our normal withdraw scenario because we have not checked that if the Withdraw is successful that an error is _not_ returned.
+That line of code on my computer corresponds to our normal withdraw scenario because we have not checked that if the `Withdraw` is successful that an error is _not_ returned.

-Here is the final test code that accounts for this
+Here is the final test code that accounts for this.

 ```go
 func TestWallet(t *testing.T) {